wilkerdossantos/fastapi-project-model-init/README.md

 # FastAPI Starter Template

 This repository serves as a template for starting a new project using FastAPI.
+I created it with the aim of making life easier for those who are starting out and need to start somewhere, suggestions and criticisms are welcome.
-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+FastAPI is a modern and fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.

 ## Getting Started